Are you looking to settle down and buy a home in Texas? If so, then it’s important that you understand a home’s structural components and systems.

 Common Causes of Foundation Issues in Texas

 As a homeowner or a potential homeowner, it’s critical to understand what causes foundation problems in the first place.
+Doing so can help you prevent the need for foundation repair.
 In Texas, the common causes include:

 - Wandering tree roots.
 Roots may suck up most of the water in the soil, causing the soil to shrink and lead to foundation settling.
 This is why foundation watering is key during the dry season.